spartan-protocol/spartan-docs/docs/dao.md

 ### Bond-related Proposals (Deprecated)

-With the token distribution phase of the project coming to a close, alot of Bond-related proposals are no longer relevant, but live on in the DAO's proposal-history page in the DApp.
-These Bond proposals inluded:
+With the token distribution phase of the project coming to a close, a lot of Bond-related proposals are no longer relevant, but live on in the DAO's proposal-history page in the DApp.
+These Bond proposals included:

 - New Bond Allocation: Release a 2M SPARTA allocation available for Bonding.
 - List a Bond Asset: The Bond program was only enabled on limited assets as decided by the DAO